martinpercu/a-node-store/README.md

 - Now create a middleware that will use the schemas to validate it.
 - In middleware create new file "validator.handler.js".
 Here just a function good place to use the closure property from javascript!!!.

+## Testing the endpoints
+- In products.router import the validatorHandler from middleware/validatorHandler
+- In products.router import all from schemas/product.schema
+- In the router.get('/:id'....
+BEFORE the try-catch Add the validatorHandler with the getProductSchema adding the property 'params' to get the property from params.
+- In the router.post('/',....
+BEFORE start this process add validatorHandler with the createProductSchema adding the property 'body' to get the property from params.
+- In the router.put('/:id', and router.patch('/:id', ... we need to mix a little bit both.
+IMPORTANT the middlewares are secuencial so  first validate the ID with getProductSchema then validate the products itself with updateProductSchema.
+- IMPORTANT Joi will check field by field and when find an error stop the process.
+So if you are updating a product with more than 1 field a name + price.
+If we have in both fields error will return just the first one.
+That's is not great for UX so.... in the validatorHandler we will add { abortEarly: false } in the schema.validate().